szymor/anarch/README.md

 ### Why?

 Because I find it ridiculously depressing that in a world where we have millions of computer games there isn't a single serious one made purely for the benefit of everyone on the planet, without self-interest (licenses, ads, DRM, ...) being embedded somewhere underneath.
 It may be one of the saddest things about this so called "advanced" society.

+Yes, there exist other libre games, but they suffer from at least one of many possible flaws: dependency on the current state of capitalist dystopia (using capitalist libraries, languages, build systems, relying on powerful HW, being bloated etc.), burdening self-interest (requirements such as credit, copyleft, keeping de-facto ownership by knowhow etc.), triviality ("pong"), lax attitude to usage rights (using assets from unclear sources, not stating rights clearly enough, not archiving evidence etc.) and so on.

+I would rather like to ask, in turn, why <b>no one</b> is doing what this project is trying to do.
+Creating something completely for everyone, even people in far future, is extremely valuable, considering only relatively minor effort is required for something that will be there <b>forever and for everyone</b>.
+I hope at least one person on the planet will join me.

 ### Is this a joke?